Mary Toni Ham

 Video by African American Museum of Southern Arizona

-Clarence Harper – Clip
+Watch the Clarence Harper Clip

 Ms. Bragg’s contributions to aviation were recognized posthumously when she was inducted into the Arizona Aviation Hall of Fame in 2000.
 Prior to this, she had been honored with the Bishop Wright Aviation Industry Award in 1985 and received certificates of appreciation from the US Department of Transportation and recognition from Women in Aviation International and the aerospace industry.
 She was a 2022 inductee to the Georgia Aviation Hall of Fame.